 You silly sausage.
-Quick check before leaving home: keys, money, phone, bank card, EVENT TICKETS.
-It’s not difficultt.
-Or if we were being nicer about it, please try and remember them as tickets are required for all adults and children.
+Please try and remember them as tickets are required for all customers.
 If you have forgotten, we’ll have a list of bookers and we can check this when you arrive, but it might take a little longer to get in.
 And the people queuing behind you will start muttering, like we Brits do.

 Can I buy tickets at the venue?

 If a screening is advertised as ‘sold out’ that will mean that there are absolutely no tickets available online or at the venue.
-If the screening isn’t advertised as ‘sold out’, then we will have limited tickets available at the venue.
+If the screening isn’t advertised as ‘sold out’, then we will have limited tickets available at the venue, but we’ll only be able to accept cash payments on the night.
 Our events are really popular and generally do sell out, so if you turn up only to discover that we sold the last two tickets to the annoyingly smug couple who got there just a moment before you, we can only apologise!

 What’s your refund policy?

-Unfortunately once your ticket is booked we can’t offer refunds, however we have no problem with you giving it or selling it to someone else (face value only please, let’s be nice!), or alternatively we can try to swap your booking for an alternative screening/venue if possible.
+Unfortunately once your ticket is booked we can’t offer refunds, however we have no problem with you giving it or selling it to someone else (face value only please, let’s be nice!).
+Anyone found 'touting' tickets for personal gain will have their booking cancelled.